brendt/stitcher.io/src/content/blog/the-web-in-2045.md

 it were frameworks like Ember, Backbone and Angular that opened a whole new area the web could grow in.

-It's impossible to pinpoint an exact date on when people started looking at JavaScript as something more than a simple scripting language, but there are a few milestones worth mentioning.
+It's impossible to pinpoint an exact date on when people started looking at JavaScript as something more than a simple scripting language.
+But there are a few milestones worth mentioning.

 - jQuery's initial release in August, 2006.
 - AngularJS was released in October, 2010.
-- React saw the light in March, 2013
+- React saw the light in March, 2013.

 Especially with the modern frameworks, better syntax was required; and projects like Babel came into view.
-This is where it starts to get real interesting: JavaScript becoming a compilation target, for *other* languages.
+This is where it starts to get real interesting: JavaScript in the browser becoming a compilation target, for *other* languages.

 Gary Bernhardt, a well known public speaker; said that, in order for JavaScript to become as successful as it is today, it had to really suck.
 It's only than that people start investing in alternatives.
-And when JavaScript is the *only* thing that runs on the web, people are really forced to think out of the box.
+And when JavaScript is the *only* thing that runs in the browsers, people are really forced to think out of the box.

 With the arrival of frontend frameworks in JavaScript, people had to invest in performance.
 On the one hand, browser vendors are doing amazing things with their JavaScript engines.
-On the other hand, one of the most creative, out of the box solutions; must have been ASM.js.
+On the other hand, one of the most creative, out of the box thinking, solutions; must have been asm.js.

-Here you have an optimised subset of JavaScript, being able to run; for example, a 3D game engine—in the browser.
+Here you have an optimised subset of JavaScript; being able to run, for example, a 3D game engine—in the browser.
-With ASM.js, and Web Assembly following; the browser can be used for yet another, completely different goal.
+With asms.js, and Web Assembly following; the browser can be used for yet another, completely different goal.

 It begs the question: what is "the web"?

-It's clear that, while the web originated as a platform to share documents, content; that's not it's only goal anymore today.
+It's clear that, while the web originated as a platform to share documents and content; today it's not its only goal anymore.
-Not only the browser is used to browser the web anymore, its technologies are also used in desktop applications.
+The browser isn't just used to browse the web, its technologies are also used in desktop applications.

 HTTP, HTML, CSS and JavaScript became technologies to make desktop applications and games;
-applications we're using to build the web, are built on these same technologies as the web.
+applications we're using to build the web, are built on the same technologies as the web.

 Does "the web today" refer to all these technologies and creations, or just a collection of connected documents, built on top of the same technologies?